 Tradition says women (presumably straight ones) are prone to falling in love with him, while men (also presumably straight individuals) desire to learn his musical skills.
 Both genders lose their heads and fall prey to the supernatural predator.
 But the name, Näcken, holds so much more than the translation can convey.
 To be ‘näck’ translates to being in the nude.
 ‘Näcken’ is both a name and a descriptor.

 Näcken can shape-shift, too, and transform into a horse.
 Some people state he’s white as snow; others say he’s black as night.
 Regardless, his name in this shape is Bäckahästen.
 It means ‘Brook Horse’, but the name ‘Bäckahästen’ also has sounds in common with the name ‘Näcken’, which always seemed important to me as a child.
-Using the names ‘The Nix’ and ‘The Brook Horse’ just doesn’t deliver the same punch.
+Using the names ‘The Nix’ and ‘The Brook Horse’ just doesn’t pack the same punch.

 Furthermore, we have creatures like the alv or alf (elf), but also the älva, sharing the same etymological root but referring to vastly different creatures.
 The alv was male — a smallish, mischievous trickster — while the älva was a female fae-like being, half transparent and usually only seen in groups, dancing in mist.